-Activity Time Description Materials Mindset Message 5 min Play the mindset video, Speed is not Important , https://youcubed.org/weeks/week-3-grade-6-8/ • Mindset Video day 2, Speed is not Important Toothpick Squares Number Talk 15 min Show the picture of 3 by 3 toothpick square to the class and ask students to figure out how many toothpicks are used to make the square without counting each toothpick individually.
+Activity Time Description Materials Mindset Message 5 min Play the mindset video.
+Mindset Video Toothpick Squares Number Talk 15 min Show the picture of 3 by 3 toothpick square to the class and ask students to figure out how many toothpicks are used to make the square without counting each toothpick individually.
 On the white board, record students ways of seeing in the style of a number talk: write the student's name, create a visual of the student's way of seeing, record their arithmetic for their total number of toothpicks.
 Remind students that when we do maths there are many different ways to see problems Toothpick Squares Visual, pg.
-7
+6

 Toothpick Squares Work Time 20 min Ask students to build and draw the previous and the next square in the pattern, a 2x2 and a 4x4.
 They should record how they saw the toothpicks on their paper.
-Ask them to complete the following questions on the task sheet • How would you describe how many toothpicks you would need to make a 13 by 13 square? • If you have a box of 250 toothpicks, what is the largest sized square you could build? • How many toothpicks would you need to make any sized square?
+Ask them to complete the following questions on the task sheet How would you describe how many toothpicks you would need to make a 13 by 13 square?
+If you have a box of 250 toothpicks, what is the largest sized square you could build?
+How many toothpicks would you need to make any sized square?
 Record your process and work in response to these questions on a poster Toothpicks Toothpick Squares Handout, pg.
-6 Paper for recording work Poster paper Colored pens/pencils Small marshmallows (for extension)

-Toothpick Squares Gallery Walk and Debrief Have students walk around the room and see how different groups approached the questions in the task.
+5 Paper for re- cording work Poster paper Colored pens/ pencils Small marsh- mallows (for extension) Toothpick Squares Gallery Walk and Debrief Have students walk around the room and see how different groups approached the questions in the task.
 What was similar and what was different about how different groups approached the problem?
 How are these methods similar and different to the strategies your group used?
 Whole class debrief with freedom to explore student interests and ideas: What did you notice?
 What was similar to what your group did?
 What was different?
 How did students respond to the last question: How many toothpicks would you need to make any sized squares?
 Ask students which method from the beginning of class match with different responses to this question.
 Are the expressions that students made for the total toothpicks in any size square the same or different?
 How do you know?
 Are there different ways we can write the expressions?
 Can they all be written in the same way?
-Debrief Mindset Message 5 min Ask students to reflect on the belief discussed in the video that math is NOT about speed.
-What is important in math is to think carefully, deeply, and to make connections.